-- Add milk a little bit at a time to the roux, whisking constantly to work out any lumps.
-Cook until milk has thickened and mixture is not quite simmering, 8-10 minutes.
+- Add milk a little bit at a time, whisking constantly to work out any lumps.
+Cook until milk has thickened slightly and mixture is not quite simmering, about 5 minutes.

-- If there are any lumps left in the sauce (from the cheese or the roux or the squash or whatever) blend it with an immersion blender for a few moments to smooth it out.
+- If the sauce has any lumps of squash, blend with an immersion blender for a few moments to smooth it out.

 - Return pasta to saucepan and stir to coat all of the noodles with the sauce.

-- Top pasta with a few crumbles of goat cheese and a sprinkle of chopped parsley for color and brightness.
+- Top pasta with a few crumbles of goat cheese and a sprinkle of chopped parsley.
 Serve immediately.